 (15) Apply or cause to be applied any pesticide that is required to carry a special warning on its label indicating that it is toxic to honey bees, over an area of one-half acre or more in which the crop-plant is in flower unless the owner or caretaker of any apiary located within one-half mile of the treatment site has been notified by the person no less than twenty-four hours in advance of the intended treatment; provided the apiary is registered and identified as required by section 909.02 of the Revised Code, and that the apiary has been posted with the name and telephone number of the owner or responsible caretaker.

 (16) Apply pesticides which are hazardous to honey bees at times when pollinating insects are actively working in the target area; however, application of calyx sprays on fruits and other similar applications may be made.

-Before the spraying event, replace the inner cover with a screen board and elevate the telescoping cover or prop it up so as to give excess ventilation.
+- Before the spraying event, replace the inner cover with a screen board and elevate the telescoping cover or prop it up so as to give excess ventilation.
 Remove the sheet from the screened bottom board to allow for more ventilation.
-After the bees have returned for the evening or in early morning before the bees begin flying, close all entrances.
+After the bees have returned for the evening or in the early morning before the bees begin flying, close all entrances.
 Duct tape or wooden blocks will work, but #8 hardware cloth is better to allow for ventilation.
 Make sure there is no hole big enough for bees to get out.
 This should allow enough ventilation so you can keep the bees in the hives for 2-3 days until after the major threat of pesticide poisoning has passed.
-On very hot days it would be wise to provide a water source in the hive (boardman feeder) or periodically spray water in the hive to assist the bees cooling the hive.
+On very hot days it would be wise to provide a water source in the hive (Boardman feeder) or periodically spray water in the hive to assist the bees cooling the hive.

 You can also make sure that all the adjacent farmers to your apiaries know you have bees.
-The fact is the beekeeper rarely will be notified of spraying, so notifying your neighbors and kindly reminding them of the law may be your best protection.
+The fact is, the beekeeper rarely will be notified of spraying, so notifying your neighbors and kindly reminding them of the law may be your best protection.